denis-mludek/kaiju/README.md

 **Perform a side effect when the component is added or removed**

 Use a snabbdom hook.
-Note: refrain from sending a message in those hooks, it is generally a design smell.

 `create` is called before the element is added to the DOM, `insert` is called after the element is added the DOM,